rahulanugu/SC/web-application/README.md

 ## 3. Run Node Application

-Build and serve the back-end application to local server.
+Build and serve the back-end application to a local server.
-Go to this url http://localhost:3000/patient to see a list of all current patients in the database.
+Navigate to http://localhost:3000/patient to see a list of all current patients in the database.

 ```bash
 cd web-application/node/